fisher1916/ETL-pipeline/README.md

 ## Execution

-1. Assumption is that you have a working postgres database and that you run the database table creation script against a database of your choice.
+1. Assumption is that you have a working Postgres database and that you run the database table creation script(`QuickDBD-export.sql`) against a database of your choice.
 1. Census API key needed.
 Must be named `api_key.py` with the value below:
    - key = "YOUR API KEY HERE"
 1. For the database configuration, you need a file named `db_info.py` with the values below: